-- Score 20 or higher on the ACT, writing portion not required. - Or, score a total of 1040 or higher on the SAT Critical Reading and Math sections. - Or, rank in the top half of their high school graduating class. - Or, have a 3.0 cumulative high school grade point average. - All first-year applicants under the age of 23 are required to submit an official ACT or SAT score.
+- Have a 3.0 cumulative high school grade point average. - Or, score 20 or higher on the ACT, writing portion not required. - Or, score a total of 1040 or higher on the SAT Critical Reading and Math sections. - Or, rank in the top half of their high school graduating class. - All first-year applicants under the age of 23 are encouraged to submit an official ACT or SAT score.